chrcarrizosa/shinyseg/docs/docs/how-to/penetrance.md

 The previous examples ignored the **hazard ratio(s)** column, which contained the constant (age-independent) relative risk of `affected` in variant carriers compared to the baseline.
-This is because shinyseg allows to input the **variant-associated lifetime risk** instead, and updates the other column accordingly.
-However, users can also manipulate the hazard ratios directly, in which case it will be the other input that be updated.
+This is because shinyseg allows inputting the **variant-associated lifetime risk** instead, and updates the other column accordingly.
+However, users can also manipulate the hazard ratios directly, in which case it will be the other input that is updated.

 Although more complicated, the direct specification of the **hazard ratio(s)** has the advantage of allowing for age-dependent relative